 The formation of Cosatu in December 1985 brought together unions from these different traditions into an uneasy strategic compromise: the well-organised industrial unions drawn from the shop floor tradition, and the general unions drawn from the national democratic tradition, as well as the National Union of Mineworkers (NUM), which had recently broken from the black consciousness tradition.

 With the imminent establishment of the ANC as the ruling party, an intense debate took place in the early 1990s inside Cosatu, and within its largest affiliate, the National Union of Metalworkers of South Africa (Numsa), in particular.
 The debate focused on how they would relate to their Alliance partner, the ANC, once it came into power.
-The 1991 Numsa congress resolution stated: “…..the trade unions must remain independent of political parties.
-The development of party political groupings in Numsa will lead to party political domination of the union and disunity among workers” (Forrest, 2011; 476).
+The 1991 Numsa congress resolution stated: “…the trade unions must remain independent of political parties.
+The development of party political groupings in Numsa will lead to party political domination of the union and disunity among workers” (Forrest 2011: 476).
 But instead of remaining independent of political parties, ironically, the ANC victory in May 1994 precipitated an exodus of Cosatu and Numsa officials into government.
 How did this come about?

 At a special Cosatu congress in August 1991, delegates decided to release twenty Cosatu leaders to stand as parliamentary candidates on the ANC list.
 These included some of the trade unions’ most senior office bearers and strategists.
 In late 1995, a much larger number of leaders were similarly released to stand on local government lists.
 The guiding idea was that such individuals would strengthen the capacity of the ANC and simultaneously shape its direction towards labour’s goals.
 These aims proved elusive.
 While perhaps some ex-Cosatu leaders gained influence, especially those who became cabinet ministers and chairpersons of parliamentary committees, Cosatu did not.
-Instead, it suffered “a brain drain ‘in which many of its leading figures, especially at regional and local levels, left the organisation” (Buhlungu, S, 1994).
+Instead, it suffered “a brain drain ‘in which many of its leading figures, especially at regional and local levels, left the organisation” (Buhlungu 1994).

-However, once in parliament, these trade union movement individuals found themselves detached from any accountability to their old federation.
+Once in parliament, these trade union movement individuals found themselves detached from any accountability to their old federation.
 Simultaneously, they became relatively isolated from the centres of power in the ANC.
-Within the ANC and the SACP the labour leaders seldom had the same seniority and credibility as those who earned their status during imprisonment on Robben Island, or through leadership in exile, especially in the ANC’s armed wing, Umhkonto we Sizwe.
+Within the ANC and the SACP the labour leaders seldom had the same seniority and credibility as those who earned their status as ex-Robben Islanders, or through leadership in exile, especially in the ANC’s armed wing, Umhkonto we Sizwe.
 Furthermore, these ex-unionists were subject to party discipline.
 Indeed, in the early years, a clause in the interim constitution compelled members of parliament (MPs) to resign their seats if they disagreed with ANC party policy.
-In the memorable words of the general secretary of Numsa at the time, Enoch Godongwana, the decision to go to parliament can best be described as an “exodus without a map” (Enoch Godongwana, quoted in Adler and Webster 2001: 12).
+In the memorable words of the general secretary of Numsa at the time, Enoch Godongwana, the decision to go to parliament can best be described as an “exodus without a map” (quoted in Adler and Webster 2001: 12).

 Part Three: Exodus without a map

-For a moment in the seventies and early eighties, it appeared that an alternative working class politics was emerging in Durban.
+For a moment in the seventies and early eighties it appeared that an alternative working-class politics was emerging in Durban.
 It involved a new generation, influenced by the European New Left, and committed to translating participatory democracy into a strong shop floor movement.
-But the ‘hidden voices’ of the national political tradition were an essential part of the early seventies and their determination to embed working class interests within the Alliance was eventually rewarded with the launch of Cosatu in 1985.
+But the ‘hidden voices’ of the national political tradition were an essential part of the early seventies and their determination to embed working-class interests within the Alliance was eventually rewarded with the launch of Cosatu in 1985.
 It seemed for a moment as if the vexed ‘labour question’ had been resolved through an equal partnership between Cosatu and the ANC.